-Time to scrutinize the increasing pollution coming from WA’s burgeoning gas industry, and do something about it
+It’s time to scrutinise the increasing pollution coming from WA’s burgeoning gas industry, and do something about it.

 The GHG guidelines would not only apply to existing and proposed gas extraction sites on the North-west Shelf but also to existing petroleum exploration areas on land, and mainly in the Kimberley.
 The state government lifted the fracking ban on these areas last November.

-In reaction to this blatant display of corporate muscle, Clean State, a campaign under the auspices of the Conservation Council of WA (CCWA), organized a ‘WA Climate Pollution Forum’ on 18th June.
+In reaction to this blatant display of corporate muscle, Clean State, a campaign under the auspices of the Conservation Council of WA (CCWA), organised a ‘WA Climate Pollution Forum’ in June.
 Clean State aims to highlight the GHG pollution caused by LNG production in WA and propose solutions to it.
-Kate Kelly convened the Forum, which featured several prominent speakers ‒ WA Chief Scientist Prof. Peter Klinken, Dr Hugh Finn of Curtin University Law School, EPA Deputy Chair Robert Harvey, Tim Macknay, a solicitor with the Environment Defenders Office (EDO), and Kent Broad, representing ‘Outback Carbon’.
+Kate Kelly convened the forum, which featured several prominent speakers: WA Chief Scientist Prof. Peter Klinken; Dr Hugh Finn of Curtin University Law School; EPA Deputy Chair Robert Harvey; Tim Macknay, a solicitor with the Environment Defenders Office (EDO); and Kent Broad, representing ‘Outback Carbon’.

 During the course of this forum, it was clarified that the basic role of the WA EPA is to use its best endeavours to protect the environment and prevent, control and abate pollution and environmental harm.
 However, it is merely an advisory body to the state government and has no direct regulatory powers.
 It sets the parameters for legislation for the state government to implement and be responsible for enforcing.
 The EPA approaches GHG mitigation as three-fold: avoiding them in the first place (e.g. low emissions energy, energy efficiency); reducing them over time (e.g. reduce leaks, phase in energy efficient equipment); and offsetting them (e.g. revegetation).

-Rather than general comments about climate change and GHG emissions, the EPA is looking for more technical inputs supported by validated data if possible.
-They are specifically requesting inputs on:
+Rather than general comments about climate change and GHG emissions, the EPA sought more technical inputs supported by validated data if possible.
+Specifically, they requested inputs on:

 - greenhouse gas emissions and their mitigation in WA;